Actions and Detail Panel

 Fronted by poetic powerhouse Salena Godden, the Nymphs & Thugs label presents an evening of dynamic, engaging and politically charged spoken word.
-The tour launches Salena Godden’s brand new 2LP gatefold vinyl release of her critically acclaimed ‘LIVEwire’ audio collection, which has been shortlisted for The Poetry Society's Ted Hughes Award for New Work in Poetry.
+The tour launches Salena Godden’s brand new 2LP gatefold vinyl release of her critically acclaimed 'LIVEwire' audio collection, which was shortlisted for The Poetry Society's Ted Hughes Award.

 "A spoken word album that truly is electric" 5*, The i Paper

 "Godden is at the vanguard of this particular publishing moment" Empathy Library